CatMizu/equation-calculator/README.md

 1. modify the Dockerfile located in `/back-end/Dockerfile`. change `CMD ["yarn", "start"]` to `CMD ["yarn", "dev"]`, this will start the backend in dev environment in the container.
 2. delete the old docker image `node-app`
-3. run `docker-compose up` again under the `/equation-calculator`, we will use the MySQL server from the docker container, and you don't need to set up your local MySQL database.
+3. run `docker-compose up` again under the `/equation-calculator`, this will use the MySQL server from the docker container, and you don't need to set up your local MySQL database.
 4. visit `localhost:3000/v1/docs` from the browser.
 Here, you will find detailed information on the backend API and the database schema.